Janmejaya Sinha: Career

-Sinha is currently Chairman of Confederation of Indian Industry (CII) committee on financial inclusion and digitisation, and member of their national council.
-He has been a member of several committees set up by Government of India, Reserve Bank of India, Indian Banks Association and Confederation of Indian Industry.
-He is a regular speaker at the World Economic Forum and also at industry summits of Confederation of Indian Industry, Federation of Indian Chambers of Commerce and Industry, Nasscom, Indian Banks Association.
-He is a contributor to the press and has written across the Indian Express, The Economic Times, Financial Express, Business Standard, and Mint.
+Sinha has also been on committees for RBI, such as the Advisory Panel on Institutions and Market Structure, the Indian Banks Association, and the Confederation of Indian Industry.
+He is a regular speaker at the World Economic Forum and also at industry summits of Confederation of Indian Industry, Federation of Indian Chambers of Commerce and Industry, and Nasscom.
+He is a contributor to the press and has written for the Hindustan Times, the Indian Express, The Economic Times, The Financial Express, Business Standard, and Mint.